Caffeine Allergy: Symptoms, Causes and Treatments

 How Do Doctors Diagnose a Caffeine Allergy?

-Doctors diagnose caffeine allergy through a series of tests.
-These may include a skin prick test, where a small amount of caffeine is applied to the skin using a tiny needle.
+Allergy testing, typically performed by an allergist, is essential for diagnosing caffeine allergies.
+Doctors diagnose caffeine allergy through a series of tests, which may include a skin prick test where a small amount of caffeine is applied to the skin using a tiny needle.
 If the skin reacts, it indicates an allergy.
-Blood tests can also be conducted to measure the body's response to caffeine.
+Blood tests can also be conducted to measure the body’s response to caffeine.

 Diagnosis of Caffeine Sensitivity